 "Give me the pancake!"

-Giving up Luke finally just walks to the door himself.
+Luke sighs, giving up, and walks to the door.
 "Come on."

-Lorelai opens the door.
 "You sure you weren't almost pushed off the roof of your house today?"
-Lorelai laughs as they walk out.
+Luke asks.
+Lorelai laughs and follows him out of the apartment.

 "I think I'm finally ready to get a tattoo."
 Lorelai smiles.

 "Oh, please."
-Rory rolls her eyes not believing her "Mom, you've been saying that for five years."
+Rory rolls her eyes.
+"Mom, you've been saying that for five years."

 "But I mean it this time."

 "Oh, he'll love it.
 Trust me."
-Lorelai and Rory walk up to Elizabeth's porch and ring the doorbell.
-Elizabeth answers it and she is laughing hysterically at something which makes Rory and Lorelai laugh.
+Lorelai smiles as they walk up to Elizabeth's door and ring the doorbell.
+Elizabeth answers it, laughing hysterically.

 "Should I be surprised that her mom isn't here?"
-Lorelai asks her oldest.
+Lorelai asks.

 "What happened to your arm?"
 Rory asks.